Filippo-Venturini/asmd23-public-models/README.md

 ## Task 2 - Design by Q-Learning

-In this task the goal is do make the agent learn brand-new behaviours in a more complex environment, such as obstacles to avoid, items to collect or enemies to stays away from.
+In this task the goal is to make the agent learn brand-new behaviours in a more complex environment, such as obstacles to avoid, items to collect or enemies to stays away from.

 All the following implementations are based on an extension of the `QMatrix` implementation that can be found at: *scala.u09.task2.ExtendedQMatrix.scala*